KnoP-01/krl-for-vim/README.md

 decision, but it is as it is now.
 It's optional (g:krlNoKeyWord) anyway.
 Maybe in the next major release the default will change.

-It supports VKRC files.
+KRL for Vim supports VKRC files.
 Folding will get optimized for VKRC.
 Also try the gd mapping on a fold line with SPSMAKRO, UP or Marker.

 **Note:** Keep your files to be edited below the `KRC/` folder if you plan to edit lots of files.
 This folder will be the root for 'path'.